 The ancient city of Kutaisi – one of the oldest continuously populated cities in Europe – is home to some amazing authentic (and very cheap!)
 Georgian cuisine.
-It’s the third-largest city in Georgia, as well as its legislative capital, and is only 4.5 hours away from London.
+It’s the second largest city in Georgia, as well as its legislative capital, and is only 4.5 hours away from London.
 Here are some of things you should eat (and drink) while visiting this beautiful place.

 Try many varieties of Khinkali